 Read Labels Every Time!

 It might seem like an inconvenience to read labels every single time but it is very important in the management of food allergies.
 That’s because ingredients can change and packaging can stay the same.

 Also, the appearance of “safe” foods and that of allergenic foods can be very similar.

 The packages above look very similar but one is gluten free and the other is “low carb”.
 Careful label reading is the key to avoiding accidental exposure to allergens.
 And if there isn’t a label, the food should be avoided.

 You are probably familiar with the term “cross-contamination” which is one of the causes of food borne illness (food poisoning).
 To prevent food poisoning, cooks are advised to keep raw foods, especially meats, away from cooked and ready-to-eat foods.
 This is because pathogens from raw foods can be moved to the cooked foods and ultimately make the person eating it sick.

 Why the food safety 101 lesson?
 Well, the same care must be taken when preparing foods for people with food allergies.
 Just think of the allergen as the “raw food” or an even more vivid picture, a nice, big, raw chicken breast in all of its salmonella covered glory.
 Not something you want touching the rest of your food!

-Here are some tips for avoiding cross-contamination when eating with food allergies:
+Here are some tips for avoiding cross-contact when eating with food allergies: